 Chapman claims it’s riff off a recipe she received from an aunt who used packaged Italian dressing.
 But Robin wanted something “milder” (the word is in quotes in the Times article), so she used ranch instead.
 “Over time,” Sifton writes, “the recipe has slowly taken on a life of its own.”
 This is of course disturbing news to “food writers and scholars”, but not to those of us who actually cook.

-To his credit, Sifton has done a considerable amount of footwork delineating the “rise” of this recipe from Chapman’s kitchen to a cookbook put out by the good people at the Beech Hill Church of Christ in Ripley, through nearby Hickory Flat where it was sampled by visiting food blogger Laurie Ormond or Bentonville, AK, who published the recipe on her blog.
-The recipe was picked up by Candis Berge on her blog in 2011.
-Berge claimed it passed what she called “the hubby test” (in quoting her claim, the Times italicizes this, finding it a key factor in the recipe’s “mom-blog set” popularity), and very soon “Mississippi Roast” became popular on such platforms as Twitter, Reddit and Pinterest.
+To his credit, Sifton has done a considerable amount of footwork delineating the “rise” of this recipe, moving from Chapman’s kitchen to a cookbook put out by the Beech Hill Church of Christ in Ripley, then over to nearby Hickory Flat, where it was sampled by visiting food blogger Laurie Ormond, of Bentonville, Arkansas.
+Ormond published the recipe, which was picked up by Candis Berge on her blog in 2011.
+Berge claimed it passed what she called “the hubby test;” the Times italicizes this phrase to emphasize its importance as a key factor in the recipe’s “mom-blog set” popularity.
+Soon afterwards, “Mississippi Roast” became popular on such platforms as Twitter, Reddit, and Pinterest.